grzegorzmazur/yacas/docs/reference_manual/io.rst

    the newline character

    This function returns a string with one element in it, namely a newline character.
 This may be useful for building strings to send to some output in the end.
-Note that the second letter in the name of this command is a lower  case {L} (from "line").

    :Example: